Creating a European-First Primate Rescue Facility on the Isle of Wight

 The introduction of the governments kept animal bill will lead to many primates needing refuge and sanctuary in the coming years.
 This is where we, the Wildheart Trust, come in and our part in the campaign begins.
 Our ground breaking new facility will give the sanctuary the space to be involved in this vital mission and support the rescue of primates that have been kept in often sub-standard conditions as pets around the UK.

-Initially our ground breaking new facility will support and house our collection of lemurs.
+Initially our ground breaking new facility will support and house our families of lemurs.
 Lemurs originate from Madagascar and are on the brink of being wiped off the face of the planet with 94% of their species threatened with extinction.
 If this continues without intervention then they will become the first entire group of mammals to be lost forever.
 There will be no way back.

 Dame Judi said: "For me the joy of walking round the wonderful Wildheart Animal Sanctuary is to reach the lemur enclosure and be reunited with my great friend Tsingy.”
 Dame Judi has kindly offered to open our new Primate Rescue Centre when it opens next year.